sqlserverworkshops/OpenAI-DataPro/sqldev/01 - Introduction and Overview.md

     <li><a href="url" target="_blank">TODO: Enter courses, books, posts, whatever the student needs to extend their study</a></li>
 </ul>

 Congratulations!
-You have completed this workshop on <TODO: Enter workshop name>.
-You now have the tools, assets, and processes you need to extrapolate this information into other applications.
+You have completed this Module.<a href="#"> Click this link to continue to the next Module in the Workshop</a>.